koenrane/KR-new-site/content/environmental-structure-can-cause-instrumental-convergence.md

 [^suggest]: "Suggest" instead of "prove" because E.49's preconditions may not always be met, depending on the details of the dynamics.
 I think this is probably unimportant, but that's for future work.
 Also, the argument may barely not apply to _this_ gridworld, but if you could move the vase around without destroying it, I think it goes through fine.

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/safelife3.mp4" type="video/mp4"></video>
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/safelife3.webm" type="video/webm">
+<source src="https://assets.turntrout.com/static/images/posts/safelife3.mp4" type="video/mp4"></video>

 Figure: In [SafeLife](https://www.partnershiponai.org/safelife/), the agent can irreversibly destroy green cell patterns.
 By the logic of "every `destroy-green-pattern` reward function can be permuted into a `preserve-green-pattern` reward function", Lemma E.49 suggests that optimal policies tend to not disturb any given green cell pattern (although most probably destroy _some_ pattern).
 The permutation would swap \{states reachable after destroying the pattern\} with \{states reachable after not destroying the pattern\}. <br/><br/>However, the converse is not true: you cannot fix a permutation which turns all `preserve-green-pattern` reward functions into `destroy-green-pattern` reward functions.
 There are simply too many extra ways for preserving green cells to be optimal.  <br/><br/>Assuming some conjectures I have about the combinatorial properties of power-seeking, this helps explain why [AUP works in SafeLife using a single auxiliary reward function](/avoiding-side-effects-in-complex-environments) - but more on that in another post.